noammunz/knesset-calls-to-order/README.md

-# Knesset Calls to Order.
+# Knesset Calls to Order
 This project aims to utilize machine learning and natural language processing (NLP) techniques to automatically classify instances of "calls to order" within the transcripts of Knesset (Israeli Parliament) sessions.
 By analyzing session transcripts, our goal is to identify various forms of order calls, facilitating a deeper understanding of parliamentary discourse dynamics.

 ## Project Overview